MrReDoX/An-Introduction-to-Symmetric-Functions-and-Their-Combinatorics.-Egge/README.md

-# An-Introduction-to-Symmetric-Functions-and-Their-Combinatorics.-Egge
+# An Introduction to Symmetric Functions and Their Combinatorics

+I have two goals:
+1. To thoughtfully read mentioned book.
+2. To get used to sage.

-Sage solutions to examples and exercises
+Ergo I decided to use sage to work through examples and problems.